 CALL FOR PROPOSALS: Black Portraiture[s] IV

-The conference will be held Thursday through Saturday, March 15-17, 2018, in Havana, Cuba.
+The conference will be held on Thursday through Saturday, March 15-17, 2018, in Havana, Cuba.
 As the status of the US/Cuba relations are in flux, more information about travel will be available when the new Administration's policies are enacted.
-New policies and information will be posted here, as soon as it is available.
+We will keep you posted.

 Havana, Cuba.
 March 15-17, 2018.